yukas/yukas.github.io/_posts/2015-11-12-notable-features-in-ruby-2-3-0-preview1-explained.markdown

 sql << "JOIN #{path_tablename} AS pt ON (st.path_id = pt.id)"
 {% endhighlight %}

-With the pragma it gonna look like so:
+With the pragma it should look like so:

 {% highlight ruby %}
 # frozen_string_literal: true